0x2a-42/lelwel/README.md

 Semantic assertions can be placed at any position in a regex.
 An assertion fails if it does not return `None`.
 In the context of an ordered choice this can be used to steer the parser depending on semantic or syntactic information.
 Otherwise its diagnostic will just be emitted and the parser continues.

-When the semantic action, predicate, or assertion is visited in a parse it will execute the rust code of the corresponding associated function in the `PredicatesAndActions` trait implementation of the `Parser` type.
+When the semantic action, predicate, or assertion is visited in a parse it will execute the rust code of the corresponding associated function in the `ParserCallbacks` trait implementation of the `Parser` type.

 The index of actions, predicates, and assertions can be used multiple times in a rule.

 > [!TIP]
-> If the `PredicatesAndActions` trait is implemented in the `parser.rs` file next to the grammar file (where it is generated by default), you can use the language server to jump from the grammar to the rust code.
+> If the `ParserCallbacks` trait is implemented in the `parser.rs` file next to the grammar file (where it is generated by default), you can use the language server to jump from the grammar to the rust code.

 > **Example**
 > ```antlr